untoldecay/LearnLoop-AI-Prompt-Framework/README.md

 git clone https://github.com/untoldecay/LearnLoop-AI-Prompt-Framework.git my-project cd my-project
 ```

+For a detailed setup:
+1. **Add Framework Files** - Copy the `_rules` folder to your project root
+2. **Configure AI** - Copy the content of `_rules/.windsufrules` in your AI's custom instructions settings
+3. **Configure Mission** - Edit `_rules/.mission` with your project's mission statement

 That's it!
 You're ready to start using the framework.

-For a detailed setup:
-1. **Add Framework Files** - Copy the `_rules` folder to your project root
-2. **Configure AI** - Use `_rules/.windsufrules` in your AI's custom instructions

 ## How It Works